 As most bikers know, clubs that wear 1% er patches consider themselves outlaw bikers who are in the top 1% of the rough biker element.
 The Deacons are 44% ers.
 Each 4 stands for “D”, which is the fourth letter in the alphabet (thus, 44 = Deacons of Deadwood), and the 44% means we are not quite halfway as rough as the 1%ers.
 Ricky thought we should be .5% ers.
-He figured the outlaw clubs wouldn’t be able to figure out whether that was more or less than 1%!

 The original purpose of the Club was to organize informal rides on a frequent basis.
 Having a charity ball was sort of in the back of our minds, but there were no definite plans, and it certainly was not a priority.
 The idea was to have fun.